 Centralized finance (CEFi) loans are custodial; a central entity takes custody of collateral.
 In this situation, a trader cannot access his or her collateralized assets; the lender controls the assets’ private keys.

-The takeaway here is that although custodial crypto loans are still far more accessible and affordable than traditional loans, they still depend on a centralized provider to enforce their terms.
+The takeaway here is that although custodial crypto loans are still far more accessible and affordable than traditional loans, they still depend on a centralized lending provider to enforce their terms.
 Around 80 percent of crypto loans are currently custodial, but this ratio is changing quickly.

 Non-custodial (DeFI) crypto loans